 No Kings 3 Turns Out Locals from Across the DMV

-Our data show that the protest in DC mobilized people who came predominantly from the local area: approximately 85% of respondents reported a home zip code within the District of Columbia, and 13% of them were from Ward 8 (where the protest took place) or an adjacent Ward.
+Our data show that the protest in DC mobilized people who came from the local area: approximately 85% of respondents reported a home zip code within the district, and 13% of those respondents were from Ward 8 (where the protest took place) or an adjacent Ward.
 Although the city attracts protestors from all over the country, No Kings 3 was peopled by locals.
-The event was organized by the local group–FreeDC–and was cosponsored by a number of unions.
+The event was organized by the local group, FreeDC and was cosponsored by a number of unions.
 The data we collected at the event provides evidence that local organizations can mobilize local solidarity through events like No Kings 3.
-The impact of this localization of protest is that the protest is more representative of the issues and organizations that construct the immediate political landscape.
+The impact of this localization of protest is that the protest is more representative of the issues and organizations that construct the political landscape.
 It also allows for a greater ability for local organizations to recruit.